Fine-Grained Behavior and Lane Constraints Guided Trajectory Prediction Method: Experiments

 \subsubsection{Effect of the lane continuity}

 We explicitly model lane segment continuity in multimodal trajectory prediction using GRU networks, ensuring temporal coherence between connected lane segments.
-In contrast, the baseline method simply aggregates the nearest $K$ lane segments at each trajectory point without preserving continuity relationships.
-As shown in Table \ref{table:abcont}, our continuity-aware approach achieves 2.2\% ($minFDE_1$) and 1.8\% ($minFDE_5$) performance gains over the baseline, demonstrating that encoding lane topology significantly enhances trajectory precision.
+In contrast, the baseline method mirrors to \cite{shi2024mtr++,zhou2023query} directly aggregate all the nearby lane context without preserving the inherent continuity relationships of lane topology.
+We demonstrate the performance of the two algorithms across distinct traffic scenarios similar to UniTraj \cite{feng2024unitraj} as follows:

+\begin{itemize} \item \textbf{Straight driving}: Characterized by a heading difference (end heading minus start heading) of less than 30$^\circ$ \textbf{and} lateral displacement of less than 5m, with no persistent unidirectional drift trends.

+\item \textbf{Straight right/left}: Characterized by a heading difference (end heading minus start heading) of less than 30\(^\circ\) \textbf{but} lateral displacement exceeding 5m, with no persistent unidirectional turn trends.